 We have an employment agreement with Mr. Bertolotti for the positions of President and CEO and with Dr. Vahaviolos for the position of Executive Chairman.
 Mr. Bertolotti and the Company entered into his employment agreement on March 13, 2018 with an effective date of August 10, 2017.
 Mr. Bertolotti's agreement will continue until terminated by either party as provided in the agreement.
-Mr. Bertolotti's employment agreement is described further under "Employment Agreements" on page 40 and under the subheading "Dennis Bertolotti" under "Potential Payments upon Termination of Employment or Change of Control" on page 38.
+Mr. Bertolotti's employment agreement is described further under "Employment Agreements" on page 39 and under the subheading "Dennis Bertolotti" under "Potential Payments upon Termination of Employment or Change of Control" on page 37.
 Dr. Vahaviolos and the Company entered into his employment agreement on February 28, 2018 with an effective date of August 10, 2017.
-That agreement is currently in its initial term which expires September 1, 2020, and then will automatically renew for successive one-year periods in the absence of an election by either party to terminate.
-Dr. Vahaviolos' employment agreement is described further under "Employment Agreements" on page 42 and under the subheading "Sotirios Vahaviolos" under "Potential Payments upon Termination of Employment or Change of Control" on page 39.
+That agreement had an initial term that expired September 1, 2020, and thereafter renews for successive one-year periods (which is currently the case) in the absence of an election by either party to terminate.
+Dr. Vahaviolos' employment agreement is described further under "Employment Agreements" on page 39 and under the subheading "Sotirios Vahaviolos" under "Potential Payments upon Termination of Employment or Change of Control" on page 38.

-We established a severance plan for our other named executive officers that is explained in "Potential Payments upon Termination of Employment" under the subheading "Our Other Named Executive Officers." on page 40.
+We established a severance plan for our other named executive officers that is explained in "Potential Payments upon Termination of Employment" under the subheading "Our Other Named Executive Officers." on page 39.

-Changes to Executive Compensation for 2020
+Changes to Executive Compensation for 2022